Home

 Quick Review

-In the previous chapter, we gave a high-level overview of the rasterization rendering technique.
-It can be decomposed into two main stages: first, the projection of the triangle's vertices onto the canvas, then the rasterization of the triangle itself.
-Rasterization means in this case, "breaking apart" the triangle's shape into pixels or raster element squares; this is what pixels used to be called in the past.
-In this chapter, we will review the first step.
-We have already described this method in the two previous lessons, thus we won't explain it here again.
-If you have any doubts about the principles behind perspective projection, check these lessons again.
-However, in this chapter, we will study a couple of new tricks related to projection that are going to be useful when we will get to the lesson on the perspective projection matrix.
-We will learn about a new method to remap the coordinates of the projected vertices from screen space to NDC space.
-We will also learn more about the role of the z-coordinate in the rasterization algorithm and how it should be handled at the projection stage.
+In the previous chapter, we provided a high-level overview of the rasterization rendering technique.
+This technique can be broken down into two main stages: first, projecting the vertices of the triangle onto the canvas, and then rasterizing the triangle itself.
+Rasterization, in this context, means "breaking apart" the triangle's shape into pixels or raster element squares—the latter term being how pixels were referred to in the past.
+In this chapter, we will revisit the first step.
+We have already discussed this method in the two previous lessons; therefore, we will not explain it here again.
+If you have any doubts about the principles behind perspective projection, we recommend revisiting those lessons.
+However, in this chapter, we will explore a few new techniques related to projection that will be valuable when we discuss the perspective projection matrix.
+We will introduce a new method for remapping the coordinates of the projected vertices from screen space to NDC (Normalized Device Coordinates) space.
+Additionally, we will delve deeper into the role of the z-coordinate in the rasterization algorithm and its handling during the projection stage.

-Keep in mind as already mentioned in the previous chapter, that the goal of the rasterization rendering technique is to solve the visibility or hidden surface problem, which is to determine with parts of a 3D object are visible and which parts are hidden.
+As mentioned in the previous chapter, keep in mind that the primary goal of the rasterization rendering technique is to address the visibility or hidden surface problem, which involves determining which parts of a 3D object are visible and which are hidden.

 Projection: What Are We Trying to Solve?

-What are we trying to solve here at that stage of the rasterization algorithm?
-As explained in the previous chapter, the principle of rasterization is to find if pixels in the image overlap triangles.
-To do so, we first need to project triangles onto the canvas and then convert their coordinates from screen space to raster space.
-Pixels and triangles are then defined in the same space, which means that it becomes possible to compare their respective coordinates (we can check the coordinates of a given pixel against the raster-space coordinates of a triangle's vertices).
+What are we trying to solve at this stage of the rasterization algorithm?
+As explained in the previous chapter, the principle of rasterization is to determine if pixels in the image overlap triangles.
+To achieve this, we first need to project triangles onto the canvas and then convert their coordinates from screen space to raster space.
+This allows pixels and triangles to be defined in the same space, enabling us to compare their respective coordinates (we can check the coordinates of a given pixel against the raster-space coordinates of a triangle's vertices).

-The goal of this stage is thus to convert the vertices making up triangles from camera space to raster space.
+The goal of this stage is to convert the vertices that make up triangles from camera space to raster space.

 Projecting Vertices: Mind the Z-Coordinate!

-In the previous two lessons, we mentioned that when we compute the raster coordinates of a 3D point what we need in the end are its x- and y-coordinates (the position of the 3D point in the image).
-As a quick reminder, recall that these 2D coordinates are obtained by dividing the x and y coordinates of the 3D point in camera space, by the point's respective z-coordinate (what we called the perspective divide), and then remapping the resulting 2D coordinates from screen space to NDC space and then NDC space to raster space.
-Keep in mind that because the image plane is positioned at the near-clipping plane, we also need to multiply the x- and y-coordinate by the near-clipping plane.
-Again, we explained this process in great detail in the previous two lessons.
+In the previous two lessons, we mentioned that when we compute the raster coordinates of a 3D point, what we ultimately need are its x- and y-coordinates (the position of the 3D point in the image).
+As a quick reminder, recall that these 2D coordinates are obtained by dividing the x and y coordinates of the 3D point in camera space by the point's respective z-coordinate (what we call the perspective divide), and then remapping the resulting 2D coordinates from screen space to NDC space, and finally from NDC space to raster space.
+Keep in mind that because the image plane is positioned at the near-clipping plane, we also need to multiply the x- and y-coordinates by the near-clipping plane distance.
+We explained this process in great detail in the previous two lessons.

-Note that so far, we have been considering points in screen space as essentially 2D points (we didn't need to use the points' z-coordinate after the perspective divide).
-From now on though, we will declare points in screen-space, as 3D points and set their z-coordinate to the camera-space points' z-coordinate as follow:
+Note that so far, we have considered points in screen space as essentially 2D points (we didn't need to use the points' z-coordinate after the perspective divide).
+From now on, though, we will declare points in screen space as 3D points and set their z-coordinate to the camera-space points' z-coordinate as follows:

-It is best at this point to set the projected point z-coordinate to the inverse of the original point z-coordinate, which as you know by now, is negative.
-Dealing with positive z-coordinates will make everything simpler later on (but this is not mandatory).
+At this point, it is advisable to set the projected point's z-coordinate to the inverse of the original point's z-coordinate, which, as you now know, is negative.
+Handling positive z-coordinates will simplify matters later on (though this is not mandatory).

-Figure 1: when two vertices in camera space have the same 2D raster coordinates, we can use the original vertices z-coordinate to find out which one is in front of the other (and thus which one is visible).
+Figure 1: When two vertices in camera space have the same 2D raster coordinates, we can use the original vertices' z-coordinate to determine which one is in front of the other (and thus, which one is visible).

-Keeping track of the vertex z-coordinate in camera space is needed to solve the visibility problem.
-Understanding why is easier if you look at Figure 1.
-Imagine two vertices v1 and v2 which when projected onto the canvas, have the same raster coordinates (as shown in Figure 1).
-If we project v1 before v2 then v2 will be visible in the image when it should be v1 (v1 is clearly in front of v2).
-However, if we store the z-coordinate of the vertices along with their 2D raster coordinates, we can use these coordinates to define which point is closest to the camera independently of the order in which the vertices are projected (as shown in the code fragment below).
+Understanding the importance of tracking the vertex z-coordinate in camera space becomes clearer when examining Figure 1.
+Imagine two vertices, v1 and v2, which, when projected onto the canvas, end up with identical raster coordinates (as depicted in Figure 1).
+If v1 is projected before v2, then v2 will appear visible in the image when, in fact, it should be v1 (since v1 is clearly in front of v2).
+However, by storing the z-coordinate of the vertices along with their 2D raster coordinates, we can determine which point is closest to the camera regardless of the order in which the vertices are projected, as demonstrated in the code snippet below.

 Vec3f v2screen;